sarog/lib_mysqludf_ta/README.md

     CREATE FUNCTION ta_tr RETURNS REAL SONAME 'lib_mysqludf_ta.dll';

-# Test your installation (this assumes a local default MySQL instance with username 'root' with no password defined):
+# Test your installation:

+This assumes a local default MySQL instance with username 'root' with no password defined

     make check